Causes of Wrongful Death: New Mexico Trucking Accident Lawyer

 - Speeding – Violating New Mexico speed laws is dangerous for everyone, but when you are violating these speed laws when you are in a massive truck, you are acting downright negligent.
 This is because speeding in a large commercial truck builds significant momentum which is magnified by the heavy weight of the vehicle.
 This could turn a truck into an explosive force with whatever it collides with.

 - Distracted Driving – Distracted driving is one of the most dangerous and deadly causes of motor vehicle accident and large truck crashes.
 For a truck driver, this could include using a GPS, hand radio, cell phone to text, cell phone to call, tablet or PC, using a map, or looking at delivery instructions or addresses.

-Wrongful Death Victims of New Mexico 18 Wheeler Wrecks Should Call the Caruso Law Offices, P.C.
+Wrongful Death Victims of New Mexico 18 Wheeler Wrecks Should Call the NM Truck Accident Attorneys

 There are all many possible causes of truck driver and trucking company negligence which could result in the wrongful death of an innocent person.
 If this happens to you, trust in our experienced New Mexico trucking accident lawyer to use New Mexico’s wrongful death laws to help recover the compensation your family deserves.
 This includes minor crashes or single person deaths, but also major collisions such as the tragic Greyhound bus crash a few weeks ago.
-Call the Caruso Law Offices, P.C. by dialing (505) 883-5000 to learn how we can help.
+Call the NM Truck Accident Attorneys by dialing (505) 883-5000 to learn how we can help.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.